anthony-jantzen/senior-design/argus/README.md

 Locations are in the form of an x,y coordinate to be plotted by the heatmap logic on the frontend application.

 #### Testing
-Testing was conducted using the robotframework.
-Robotframework tests consist of test suites, test cases, and test keywords.
+Testing was conducted using the Robot Framework.
+Robot Framework tests consist of test suites, test cases, and test keywords.
 A test keyword tests an indivudal element from argus.
 A test case insures that individual keywords integrate together.
 A test suite is composed of multiple test cases that verifies the integrity of the program.
-To run the tests, install robotframeowrk with:
+To run the tests, install Robot Framework with:

 ```pip3 install robotframework```